Molorov/ParagraphTextOCR/README.md

 - The following command is used to evaluate the model after the training is complete:

   python main_pg_cc.py --config ../../../config_cc/#ConfigName.yaml --test --line_match

-  where the "line_match" argument is optional.
+- The "line_match" argument is optional.

 Note that when training on the Tibetan datasets, it is necessary to first pre-train the model without syllable points, since these are often poorly labeled and tend to hinder convergence.